 Cheesecake has made many an appearance on these pages.
 Cheesecake cookies, cheesecake brownies, cheesecake chimichangas.
 I’ve nearly cheesecake’d it all, folks.
-And now I’m adding Pumpkin Cheesecake Pops to the list.
+And now I’m adding pumpkin cheesecake pops to the list.

 Creamy, crustless pumpkin cheesecake stars in this finger-friendly dessert.
 It’s baked, scooped, frozen, skewered, dunked and then served on a bed of graham cracker crumbs.
 And the result is one seriously sweet finale to your holiday feast.
 In need of a fork-free cocoa counterpart to these pops?
 Don’t miss my No-Bake Chocolate Cookie Pops.
 Because food just tastes better on a stick.